 Driveways exceeding 800 feet in length shall include a pull-off area approximately every 400 feet with a minimum width of 12 feet and length 50 feet (the total width of the driveway plus the pull-off area will be 24 feet).
 The pull-off area shall be kept clear.

-Section 504 – Multiple Dwelling Driveways

-Driveways.
+Two Household Dwelling and Multi-Household Dwelling Driveways.
 For the purposes of these regulations, driveways shall be defined as access roads or easements serving two (2) but not more than three (3) lots, uses, or dwelling units, and shall meet the standards in this Section.

 1. Access Permits.
 All driveways entering onto public town roads shall be subject to a local Access Permit issued by the Town Road Commissioner.
 Driveways entering onto State Highways are subject to a State Highway Access Permit issued by the Vermont Agency of Transportation.